Licensing Guides

 The Commercial/Dual exam also includes five questions on Hydronics.

-The Bulletin will also specify which reference materials you may use and what items are not allowed in the testing center.
+The bulletin will also specify which reference materials you may use and what items are not allowed in the testing center.
 There are five PSI testing centers in Arizona.
 They are located in Flagstaff, Glendale, Phoenix, Tempe, and Tucson.

-Who Issues Plumbers Licenses in Arizona?
+Who Issues Plumbing Contractors Licenses in Arizona?

 Plumbing licenses are issued through the Arizona Registrar of Contractors (ROC).
 Some of Arizona’s cities license at the journeyman level as well.
 Be sure to check with local governments where you intend to work to make sure you meet any additional licensing or permitting requirements.